pencoyd/cloudflare-tipjar/README.md

 # DwollaLabs Cloudfalre Tipjar

+An app that lets visitors tip the content creator using Dwolla's OAuth API.

 ## Reqs
 You must create an `aws-keys.json` file in your root directory, and add the appropriate AWS key and secret.